How to Build Healthy Emotional Development in Children

 Through the responses of the adults around them, especially their parents, children and teens learn emotional regulation and how to interact appropriately with the world.

 Young girl hugging her father with gratitudeOne of your most important jobs as a parent is to help your child learn how to navigate the sea of emotions successfully.
 If we can be the lighthouse that is solid and unmoving, children learn to control themselves.
 Self-control is a skill that comes with a lot of experience and feedback.
+It is often lacking for children who lack emotional regulation.

 Our children learn impulse control by how WE respond to their behavior and by how WE model self-control through our own behavior.